Pricing your DIY skin care products correctly is essential if you want to turn that hobby into a business.

 Are you comparing apples to apples?

-There are tons of skin care products that are advertised as ‘natural’ but really made with fragrance oils and synthetics.
+There are tons of skin care products that are advertised as ‘natural’ but are really made with fragrance oils and synthetics.

 Essential oils and organic ingredients are more expensive – and worth the cost!